c-goenka/board-wizard/README.md

 - I want to load PDFS.
 Started using PyPDFLoader.
 I need it for many files so found PyPDFDirectoryLoader
 - Went through all of tutorial and have a basic version working.
 Answered a question about Ra correctly
 - I'm realizing that if I have multiple games in context, its hard to decide which game the question is about.
+- Now to work on the front end to get this progress showing up nicely
+- wanting to go through streamlit documentation to understand the creative limits
+- Read up on streamlit: seems very basic and not scalable, but very easy to prototype something with pretty decent ui.
+I think its worth going with this.
+If after some testing, the app seems to be helpful for users.
+I will switch to FastAPI to scale.
+- Working through streamlit examples to understand how to create chat bot front end and its design options